Rob Wilson (racing driver): Outside racing

 Besides racing itself he was a racing instructor at the Skip Barber Racing School.
-Rob Wilson is a driver coach for many aspiring drivers.
+Wilson is a driver coach for many aspiring drivers.
 Juan Pablo Montoya, Kimi Räikkönen, David Coulthard, Marco Andretti, Lance Stroll, Valtteri Bottas, Nikita Mazepin, Giorgio Vinella and Valentino Rossi are among the drivers Wilson has trained over the years.
 He was also one of the key people involved in the Grand Prix Shootout out of which Tio Ellinas came forth.
 Most of his driving coaching takes place at Bruntingthorpe Proving Ground.

-Rob Wilson is also an avid musician.
-The Kiwi played bass guitar during his time with 1970's pop band Edison Lighthouse.
-He played bass guitar on the band's number one record "Love Grows (Where My Rosemary Goes)".
-The song was number one for five weeks in the UK Singles Chart.
+Wilson is also an avid musician.
+The Kiwi played bass guitar during his time with 1970s pop band Edison Lighthouse.
 Wilson is currently part of country/rock/blues formation Grand Prairie.